 Brazil is not for amateurs, but it can be an excellent place for beginners who want to compete in a large market that’s still maturing and in development, with consumers who are up to date regarding leading global trends in technology and management, who demand high quality, the availability of product or services, and customer support.

 For companies that are already established in the country, the current situation seems to be very concerning.
-For Brazilians or connoisseurs of the country, it is just another crisis and now is the right time to start planning for the reacceleration of business with the economic recovery, which will surely come in two years leveraged by the Chinese second wave of growth after 2017.
+For Brazilians or connoisseurs of the country, it is just another crisis and now is the right time to start planning for the reacceleration of business with the economic recovery, which will surely come in two or three years leveraged by the Chinese second wave of growth.
 The formula for managing and enjoying the wonderful Brazilian characteristics involves market intelligence, cost control, recycling competencies and developing people, taking care of customers, and especially having a good deal of patience and tolerance.
 To succeed in Brazil, always try to get support of local experts, even if only for get temporary council from seasoned masters.

 Orlando Merluzzi – March, 2016